Septimus Tustin: Early life

-Septimus Tustin was born in Philadelphia, Pennsylvania, the son of Septimus and Elizabeth Paul Tustin.
+Tustin was born in Philadelphia, Pennsylvania, the son of Septimus and Elizabeth Paul Tustin.
 His father died when he was quite young, and having been raised by his mother, he was greatly influenced by her piety and her involvement in the First Presbyterian Church in the Northern Liberties of Philadelphia.

 He was educated at the University of Pennsylvania and the Seminary of the Associate Reformed Church.

-Following service as a licensed preacher, in Washington, D.C. and in Philadelphia, Tustin was ordained on October 7, 1824 in First Presbyterian Church, Washington, D.C.
+Following service as a licensed preacher, in Washington, D.C., and in Philadelphia, Tustin was ordained on October 7, 1824, in First Presbyterian Church, Washington, D.C.
 This was the first ordination performed by the newly constituted Presbytery of the District of Columbia.

-Ordained Ministry
+Ordained ministry

 Following his ordination, Tustin was called to be pastor of the Leesburg, Virginia, Presbyterian Church in 1825-1826.
 According to church historians at the Leesburg Presbyterian Church, Reverend Septimus Tustin was described by one church historian as "a promising young man" but "during his ministration (on account of some internal dissensions) the church lost several of its most valuable members and did not recover from the evil effects for several years."

 Following Leesburg, Tustin was called to be pastor of the Presbyterian Church in Charlestown, Virginia (now West Virginia).
 Then, he served as Chaplain of the University of Virginia, in Charlottesville, after which he served as pastor of First Presbyterian Church Warrenton, Virginia."